Skip to Main Content

 • Is the author an academic?

 • Does the author have a Ph.D.?
-Are they employed at a university?
-If the source doesn't say, use Google.
+Are they employed at a university or college?
+If the source doesn't say, use Google to look up the author.

 • Does this source present the results of research by the authors?

-• Are there lots of footnotes, endnotes, or references?
+• Are there a lot of footnotes, endnotes, or references?

 • Is it published by an academic or university press? (for books)